JasonLaurich/Turnera_multiple_mutualisms/README.md

   d. ranskew.txt: text file containing the results of the random skewer analysis performed on null G matrices fitted per Morrisey et al., 2019, Evolution.
 This file is used in the following R codes : Gcomp_final.R

   e-i.
 BT_ranG_final - SA_ranG_final: summary files containing the values for genetic variances and covariances fit based on randomized data, as per Morrisey et al., 2019, Evolution.
-This file is used in the following R codes : Gcomp_final.R
+This file is used in the following R codes : Gcomp_final.R, Gcomp_random.R.

   j.
 Dmatrix_estimation_Bayes.R: code used to estimate D and compare it to various estimates of G (Gw and population-specific G's)

+  k.
+Gcom_random.R: code to be run on a server, that uploads the randomized G's and then runs comparisons for each set of null results.

 ######################################################################################